Feeds:

 Vroni Holzmann designed the cover of Synchrony Books' first publication.

-Vroni Holzmann is designing the cover of Synchrony Books' first publication.
+Vroni Holzmann designed the cover of Synchrony Books' first publication.
+Ebook covers have been designed by Kit Foster.

 Synchrony Books will grow naturally as it attracts like-minded people.
 The designer of the first publication’s cover is the multi-talented Vroni Holzmann.
-The Synchrony Books logo was designed by the remarkable Clare Galloway, also a woman of many talents!
+The Synchrony Books logo reflects the Synchrony Books ethos.

 Synchrony Books will publish primarily, but not necessarily exclusively, non-fiction.